 Castle Farm; the purchase had been made through W. Heelis and Sons, an

 old-established family business.
+Potter's parents objected to the marriage.
 On her father's death, she received a

 substantial inheritance and in 1923 she bought a sheep farm, where she

 spent her last 30 years raising Herdwick sheep.
 In the Lake District,